streetchief/KnowledgeBase/README.md

 The idea of these documents are to be sort of a graph database, each file is a node representing a topic or idea.
 Files are roughly named, with optional topic prefixes, e.g. `language`, or `interview`.

-We should adopt a sort of [Reverse DNS notation](https://en.wikipedia.org/wiki/Reverse_domain_name_notation), going from the general to the specific, i.e. `general-more-specific-most-specific`; e.g. `os-windows-applications`.
+We should adopt a sort of [Reverse DNS notation](https://en.wikipedia.org/wiki/Reverse_domain_name_notation), going from the general to the specific, i.e. `general-more-most-specific`; e.g. `os-windows-applications`.

 ## Graph Knowledge Base